waymondo/ace-jump-buffer/README.md

 The max window height for the buffer menu.
 The default is 20.

 ###### `ajb-sort-function`
 The function for sorting buffers in the menu.
-The default is `(bs--sort-by-recentf)`.
+The default is `nil`.

 ###### `ajb-bs-configuration`
 The `bs` configuration to use when displaying the menu with `ace-jump-buffer`.
 The default is `"all"`.
 If you use [`perspective`](https://github.com/nex3/perspective-el), you may set this to `"persp"` to scope the buffer list to your current workspace/project.
 If you use [`projectile`](https://github.com/bbatsov/projectile), you may set this to `"projectile"` to scope the buffer list to your current project.